mycognosist/rpi_debian_conf/README.md

 Includes `deploy_client.sh` and `deploy_ap.sh`.
 These two scripts allow easy switching between client and access point modes.

-The `setup_dev_env.py` script can be executed once your Pi is internet-connected.
+The `setup_dev_env.py` script can be executed once your Pi is internet-connected and `git` and `python` have been installed.
 It takes a `<USER>` argument to create a new system user.
 You will be prompted to enter a password for your newly created user.
 The script will install system requirements and copy configuration files relating to networking, I2C and RTC.

 _TODO: Add flags to (de)select I2C, RTC and Rust install & config._

+`apt update`
+`apt install git python`
 `git clone https://github.com/mycognosist/rpi_debian_conf.git`
 `cd rpi_debian_conf`
-`python setup_dev_env.py <USER>`
+`python scripts/setup_dev_env.py <USER>`

 **IMPORTANT: Please do not forget to set a new password for the root user!**